Pulque: Consumption

 One of the limitations to pulque's popularity has been the inability to store it for long periods or ship it far.
-Recently, pulque makers have found a way to preserve the beverage in cans.
-However, they admit this does change the flavor.
-The hope is that with this innovation, pulque can regain its lost market in Mexico and even achieve success as an export item, like tequila.
+Recently, pulque makers have found a way to preserve the beverage in cans, but they admit this does change the flavor.
+The aspiration is that with this innovation, pulque can regain its lost market in Mexico and even achieve success as an export item, like tequila.
 It is already being offered in the United States by Boulder Imports, selling the brand "Nectar del Razo".
 The original market was Mexican-American men, but the company reports the product is having success as a health food, sought out by athletes and body builders.